Abu’s Jinns narrates the tale of a house in Pakistan haunted by multiple jinns with whom the owners still live.

 Till Elahi sahab finished telling the story, Jameel had returned.
 He placed the Quran in my hands and Mrs. Elahi called us inside for dinner.
 Before I could get up properly, a young lad tapped me from behind.
 Nobody else saw him but he stood next to me for an instant before disappearing.

-I didn’t mention this to the Elahi family.
+I didn’t mention to the Elahi family about the house being haunted by jinns.
 Beti, us din I actually had dinner with a jinn.
 Around a round table, all of us sat.
 Mrs. Elahi had placed extra food on the right side of the table and had told us not to touch that, as it was for them.

 But, with my very own eyes, I saw an old man, about sixty, walk in, sit next to Jameel and start eating from his plate.
 Of course, Ayesha, I sat in silence.
 If I had spoken up, your Jameel uncle would have fainted.
 After the incident at the dentist, he had been reluctant to be a part of anything.
 With every spoon I took, my eyes roamed the room as if I was in a game, getting points to look for jinns.
 The man, when finished, peacefully walked out.
 He didn’t eat from the food that Mrs. Elahi had kept for him.
 He ate from Jameel’s plate and beti, mazey ki baat hai that he could see me look at him.
 Occasionally, he’d pass a smile too.
 He had crooked teeth and light gray eyes.
 When he went out of the room, my head felt a little light.